Basic Keyword Research in 3 Simple Steps

 How To Do Keyword Research (For SEO or PPC)

-It’s not about finding a keyword that fits.
-Good SEO is about selectively choosing keywords that reel in people who want to buy what you have to offer.
+It’s not always about finding a keyword that fits your own expectations.
+Good SEO is more about selectively choosing keywords that reel in people who want to buy what you have to offer.

 Here is a list of example categories that we would use:

-- Brand phrases: rankpay, rankpay.com, rank pay, rankpay seo, etc.
+- Brand phrases: rankpay, rank pay, rankpay seo, rankpay performance-based SEO

-- Product (or service) phrases: seo services, pay for performance seo services, results-based seo, etc.
+- Product (or service) phrases: seo services, pay for performance seo services, results-based seo

-- Buyer-intent terms: seo packages, seo service provider, affordable seo services, seo pricing, seo consulting, etc.
+- Buyer-intent terms: affordable seo, seo service provider, affordable seo services, seo pricing, seo consulting

 You should get a list of competitors occupying the first page for your chosen keyword.
 Just copy and paste the domain of a competitor into Google’s Keyword Planner like you see below.

 You’ll get a list of keywords relevant to that site along with average monthly searches.
 If the keywords don’t seem to fit, try another domain.
-Download the results to Excel or Google Drive and rinse and repeat across a few more competitor domains.
+Download the results to Excel or Google Drive, then rinse and repeat across a few more competitor domains or landing pages.

-You can also enter your keyword to get ideas.
+You can also enter your own keywords to get related ideas.

 You want to uncover as many opportunities as possible.
 Doing both will help you uncover more keywords to add to your list.

-Ubersuggest is by far one of the best free keyword research tools out there.
-Enter your main keyword and the tool will spit out a huge list of ideas you can use for your campaign.
+Just enter your main keyword and the tool will spit out a huge list of ideas you can use for your campaign.
+You can then use Google Keyword Planner to vet these opportunities for search volume and ranking difficulty.

 Hop back over to Google Keyword Planner.
 This time we’re going to take a look at search volume trends for the keyword ideas we came up with.